fredboudon/gmap_exercise/README.md

         id_t values[3];
     };

-    // a type for list of id. usefull for processing typedef std::vector<id_t> idlist_t;
+    // a type for list of ids. usefull for processing typedef std::vector<id_t> idlist_t;
-    // a type for set of id . usefull to check if darts have already been processed. typedef std::unordered_set<id_t> idset_t;
+    // a type for set of ids. usefull to check if darts have already been processed. typedef std::unordered_set<id_t> idset_t;
-    // a type of list of degree
+    // a type of list of degrees
     typedef std::vector<degree_t> degreelist_t;
-    // a type of map of dart id to alpha values for this id. typedef std::unordered_map<id_t, alpha_container_t> idalphamap_t;
+    // a type that maps a dart id to some alpha values. typedef std::unordered_map<id_t, alpha_container_t> idalphamap_t;

     ...

 protected:
-    // use to generate dart id
+    // use to generate dart ids
     id_t maxid;
     /* a map with key corresponding to dart id and value a alpha_container_t that contains the 3 value of alpha for the given dart.